HIGHLIGHTS

 - It features a 7,300mAh battery with 120W SuperVOOC fast charging.

-OnePlus skipped the OnePlus 14 and jumped straight to the OnePlus 15, which launched first in China, later in India, and is now finally available for pre-booking in Nepal.
+OnePlus skipped the OnePlus 14 and jumped straight to the OnePlus 15, which launched first in China, then in India, and eventually made its way to Nepal with some interesting offers.
+Now, with most of those offers expired, the phone has seen a price bump as well.

 Alright, let’s cut the chatter and jump right into what the latest OnePlus flagship has in store.